 - That a child who is experiencing homelessness or is at risk of homelessness is safe - That where possible and safe, the child should be returned home as soon as possible - That where a return home is not possible in the short term, a coordinated support plan be developed as early as possible in the support period with the aim of achieving a sustainable transition for the child out of the SHS.
-A coordinated support plan may involve either the SHS providing direct support or referrals to other youth services to ensure the child's needs are met
+A coordinated support plan may involve either the SHS providing direct support or referrals to other youth services to ensure the child's needs are met.

 In addition to the requirements of this DCJ policy, Yfoundations has prepared Good Practice Guidelines for Working with Unaccompanied Children 12-15 years Accessing SHS.
+16

-Homeless Youth Assistance Program (HYAP) funding for some service providers has resulted in specialised services for this age cohort, and a preferred referral pathway (see section 7.2)
+Homeless Youth Assistance Program (HYAP) funding for some SHS providers has resulted in specialised services for this age cohort, and a preferred referral pathway (see section 7.2)

-DCJ Districts in collaboration with local homelessness service providers, HYAP providers; and the child, youth and family services sector have developed a Protocol for responding to unaccompanied children and

-&lt;sup>17 Refer to - <a href="https://yfoundations.org.au/wp-content/uploads/2018/11/Good-Practice-Guidelines-for-working-with-Unaccompanied-Children-12-%E2%80%93-15-years-accessing-Specialist-Homelessness-Services-SHSJUNEv2.pdf">https://yfoundations.org.au/wp-content/uploads/2018/11/Good-Practice-Guidelines-for-working-with-Unaccompanied-Children-12-%E2%80%93-15-years-accessing-Specialist-Homelessness-Services-SHSJUNEv2.pdf young people 12-15 years of age who are experiencing homelessness, or are at risk of homelessness.
+DCJ Districts in collaboration with local SHS and HYAP providers and the child, youth and family services sector have developed a Protocol for responding to unaccompanied children and young people 12-15 years of age who are homeless or at-risk of homelessness.
 The protocols clarify case management responsibilities, duty of care responsibilities, response timeframes and relevant business processes and provides a framework within which services can work together to improve outcomes for this client group.

-Service providers that work with children are required to comply with child safe practices as defined by the NSW Office of the Children's Guardian, and the Child Safe Standards.
+Providers that work with children are required to comply with child safe practices as defined by the NSW Office of the Children's Guardian, and the Child Safe Standards.